 AccAccording to the Territorial Agenda 2020, which was approved in May 2011 under Hungary’s presidency by the European ministers responsible for spatial planning and territorial development, territorial cooperation initiatives must be focused on long-term territorial cohesion objectives, based on the experience of the Interreg and the integrated macro-regional strategies, such as the pioneering initiatives in the Baltic Sea and Danube regions.

 For the 2014-2020 period, the Cohesion policy is structured around two major objectives: "Investment for growth and jobs" and "European Territorial Cooperation".

 The architecture of the cohesion policy for this programming period consists of:

 - European Regulations,

 - a European strategy document, the Common Strategic Framework,

-- national documents, the Partnership Agreements,
+- national Binding documents between Member States and the EU, the Partnership Agreements,

-- and programming documents, the Operational Programmes.
+- and programming programme structuring documents, the Operational Cooperation Programmes.

 The Regulations relating to the 2014-2020 cohesion policy were adopted on 17 December 2013: